mlund/faunus/docs/_docs/install.md

 ## Clangd

 For editors with `clangd` support, we provide a `.clangd` configuration file.
-This looks for a CMake generated `build` path that should contain `compile_commands.json`.
+This looks for a CMake generated `build/debug` path that should contain `compile_commands.json`.
-If you use a custom build directory, simply create a symlink called `build` in the project root.
-If your build directory doesn't contain `compile_commands.json`, you can create one with the CMake argument `-DCMAKE_EXPORT_COMPILE_COMMANDS=on`.
+Use `cmake . --preset debug` to generate.

 ## Code Style